sjammi/py_superhero_api/README.md

 ## Endpoints ##

 ## TODO ##
+- Add tests
+  - Unit testing: parsing logic, API endpoint logic
+  - Integration testing: API connection

 ## Personal Notes ##
-I prefer raw SQL whenever possible, but SQLAlchemy seemed like a better fit in this case.
+I prefer straight SQL when possible, but SQLAlchemy seemed like a better fit in this case since it handles DB and table creation.